llevonick/comp20-llevonick/responsive/README.txt

 I did not colaborate with anyone on this assignment.

-I spent about 1-2 hours on this assignemnt.
+I spent about 1-2 hours on this assignment.